fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 After shipping all deprecation warnings fixes to the master branch and setup the dual boot, it's time for us to handle with the project dependencies.

 Sometimes dependencies are backwards compatible with the current version of Rails.
-They will have a code like:
+Within the libraries, you will find code that looks like this:

 ```
 if Rails::VERSION >= 5.1